hurbeana/dse_markdown/index.md

     - focuses on the evolvability advantage that systems using microservices expose and does not recommend a use of microservices to increase other software qualities like e.g. scalability or resilience

-### Service-Oriented Architecture (SOA)

-A service has four properties according to one of many definitions of SOA:
-1. It logically represents a business activity with a specified outcome.
-2. It is self-contained.
-3. It is a black box for its consumers, meaning the consumer does not have to be aware of the service's inner workings.
-4. It may consist of other underlying services.

 ### About Microservices